viorel-anghel/cassandra-backup-scripts/README.md

-Those scripts are kept sequentials and inefficient for teaching purposes but they are good enough to be used as starting point for production.
+Those scripts are kept simple (i.e. inefficient) for teaching purposes but they are good enough to be used as starting point for production.

 They assume you have a 4 nodes called c1 c2 c3 c4